Cataract Eye Surgery in Johannesburg, South Africa

 There are three different types of cataracts: nuclear, subcapsular and cortical.
 The nuclear type gradually affects the entire lens from deep within the nucleus and is associated with aging.
 The subcapsular type is more common in younger patients and progresses at a faster rate.
 The cortical cataract creates white, cloudy areas that start on the edge of the lens and move to the center in a striped pattern.
 This type of cataract affects the lens cortex that surrounds the eye’s central nucleus.

 Cataract surgery is the only treatment to fully correct this condition.
-A refractive test will be performed to evaluate the amount of nearsightedness, farsightedness, and astigmatism you have before surgery.
+A refractive test will be performed by our doctors, to evaluate the amount of nearsightedness, farsightedness, and astigmatism you have before surgery.
 Other measurements of your eyes will be taken to calculate the curvature of your cornea and the length of your eye.
 During surgery, the affected lens is removed and replaced with an intraocular lens implant (IOL).
-Johannesburg cataracts surgeon Dr. Guglielmetti offers premium IOLs that require little to no maintenance once implanted.
+Our doctors offers premium IOLs that require little to no maintenance once implanted.
 Cataract surgery usually takes about 15 minutes and is an outpatient procedure.

-You will be able to go home after surgery, but you will not be able to drive yourself.
-Dr. Guglielmetti will prescribe medicated eye drops and special post-operative sunglasses to protect your eyes during the healing process.
+You will be able to go home after your cataract surgery in Johannesburg, but you will not be able to drive yourself.
+Our doctors will prescribe medicated eye drops and special post-operative sunglasses to protect your eyes during the healing process.
 You will also be given an eye shield to wear while sleeping or napping for at least seven days after surgery.
 Strenuous activity such as heavy exercise must be avoided after your procedure.
 Most patients experience blurred vision for a few days after surgery, but your vision will continually improve as you recover.

 Schedule an Appointment Today

-Johannesburg patients who have not been diagnosed with cataracts can consider his Johannesburg LASIK procedures for vision enhancement.
-Dr. Guglielmetti also treats glaucoma, which, if allowed to progress, can lead to permanent vision loss.
-To learn more about all of your vision correction options, contact Dr. Guglielmetti today at 011-214-9075.
+Patients who have not been diagnosed with cataracts can consider our doctors’ Johannesburg LASIK procedures for vision enhancement.
+He also treats glaucoma, which, if allowed to progress, can lead to permanent vision loss.
+To learn more about all of your vision correction options or to schedule a consultation in Johannesburg, South Africa, contact our practice today at 011-214-9075.